 Bring Your Own Food

-When doing Disney on a budget, do not buy all of your meals in the parks/hotels.
-This does not mean you cannot eat in the parks and at the hotels, but do not buy Disney food.
+One of the best Disney budgeting tips is don’t buy all of your meals in the parks/hotels.
+This does not mean you cannot eat in the parks and at the hotels, but do not buy only Disney food.
 Disney World allows guests to bring food and drinks into the parks.
 Take advantage of this!

 Have your breakfast before you go into the parks, or bring it with you (granola bars, cereal in the rooms, yogurts, etc.), bring along your lunch (sandwiches work great), bring along your snacks (the options are endless and Dollar Tree even sells Disney Ziplock bags!), and bring along drinks and/or water bottles.
 This will cover all of your eating until dinner time, with spending very little, and you can save the food budget for dinner.